martinaborgeh/Time-Series-and-machine-Learning/README.md

 The project relies on the following dependencies:

 -pandas

 -matplotlib.pyplot

 -numpy

 -sklearn

 -statsmodels

 -scipy

 -xgboost

 -mlxtend

 -pymannkendall

 -seaborn

 ## Usage for Each File
 1. Project_Functions_Definitions.ipynb contains all the dependencies and Functions needed for actual analysis by the other files
-2.Time Series Forecasting with Autoregressive.ipynb extends the Project_Functions_Definitions.ipynb.
+2. Time Series Forecasting with Autoregressive.ipynb extends the Project_Functions_Definitions.ipynb.
 It forecast time series data based on past lagged values
 3. Moving Average.ipynb extends the Project_Functions_Definitions.ipynb.
 It forecast time series data based on window averages taking into considerations past forecas errors
-5. Autoregressive Integrated Moving Average.ipynb extends the Project_Functions_Definitions.ipynb and combines both moving average and Autoregressive models
+4. Autoregressive Integrated Moving Average.ipynb extends the Project_Functions_Definitions.ipynb and combines both moving average and Autoregressive models
-6. Machine_Learning_prediction.ipynb extends the Project_Functions_Definitions.ipynb.
+5. Machine_Learning_prediction.ipynb extends the Project_Functions_Definitions.ipynb.
 It predicts future values using Xgboost, Least,Square Support Vector Machine and MultiLayer Perceptron as base models in s Stacked ensemble models.
-7. Time_Series_Annual_Seasonality.ipynb extends the Project_Functions_Definitions.ipynb and involves time series analysis and data analytics Techniques
+6. Time_Series_Annual_Seasonality.ipynb extends the Project_Functions_Definitions.ipynb and involves time series analysis and data analytics Techniques
-8. Model Accurace Accessment.ipynb extends the Project_Functions_Definitions.ipynb and it contains the stacked ensemble and time series model accuracy assessment and comparisoms.
+7. Model Accurace Accessment.ipynb extends the Project_Functions_Definitions.ipynb and it contains the stacked ensemble and time series model accuracy assessment and comparisoms.
-9. Final Powerpoint_Revised_Re-updated Defense_Ready is the Summarised PowerPoint Presentation of the whole Project
+8. Final Powerpoint_Revised_Re-updated Defense_Ready is the Summarised PowerPoint Presentation of the whole Project